 Courtesy: Ball State Athletics

 Katherine Mowat, who was named the head women's golf coach at Ball State University Aug.
-2, 2004, is in her ninth season at the helm of the program and has led the Cardinals to 12 tournament titles.
+2, 2004, completed her 10th season at the helm of the program in 2013-14.

 "Building this program has been an enjoyable experience," Mowat says.
 "To be able to mentor female student-athletes at a great place like Ball State has been a pleasure.
 The young women in this program know what is necessary to be successful as a student-athlete.
 We have a lot of work to do to get where we want to be, but we have a strong foundation of golfers and are looking forward to the challenge of winning a Mid-American Conference Championship."